 The Pointe-au-Père Lighthouse played a primary role in the history of navigation on the St. Lawrence River.
 The existing lighthouse, built in 1909, is the third to be built on the site and the second tallest in Canada.
 The Pointe-au-Père Lighthouse celebrated its centennial in 2009.

 Accompanied by an interpreter guide, climb to the top of this unusual structure and take in the view of the St. Lawrence.
-Explore the exhibits in the lighthouse keeper’s house and the foghorn shed.
+Explore the exhibits in the lightkeeper’s house and the foghorn shed.

-Also visit the Onondaga, the only submarine open to the public in Canada, and the Empress of Ireland Pavilion, which commemorates this maritime tragedy through a multimedia show as well as an exhibit of artefacts rescued from the wreck.
+Also visit the Onondaga, the only submarine open to the public in Canada, and the Empress of Ireland Museum, which commemorates this maritime tragedy through a multimedia show as well as a large exhibit of artefacts rescued from the wreck.